 If your ad isn’t winning enough impressions…

-BookBub Ads appear in dedicated spaces at the bottom of our emails to readers and on BookBub.com.
+BookBub Ads appear in dedicated spaces at the bottom of our emails to BookBub and Chirp subscribers and on BookBub.com.
 Each instance of an ad being served to a reader is called an impression.
-Here’s how it works: At the moment each BookBub subscriber opens an email or a page on our website, our auction determines which ad to show that particular reader.
+Here’s how it works: At the moment each reader opens an email or a page on our website, our auction determines which ad to show that particular reader.
 The auction identifies every ad targeting that reader’s subscription preferences and interests, and the ad with the highest bid wins that impression.
-So one impression = one reader’s eyes on your ad.
+So one impression = one chance for a reader to see your ad.

 If your ad isn’t winning impressions, and therefore not reaching as many readers as you want, you can either increase your bid to make it more competitive in our auction or change your targeting to reach a less competitive audience.